MathiasSonderfeld/SinglyLinkedList/README.md

 # SinglyLinkedList
 A Singly Linked List for Java projects.
 Implements Java.util.List and uses Java Generics.
+This implementation is not synchronized.

+### Usage
 Use as any other List.
-Or better use java.util.LinkedList.

 *Because sometimes you want exactly that specific datastructure.*